valentinsoare/EmailAdministrationApplication/README.md

 14. [X] Using Command along with a Builder design pattern to create the menu hierarchy and interactions with this menu;
 15. [X] Faceted builders were made for DB entities to clarify the construction of complex objects using fluent interfaces;
 16. [X] A configuration file was made as an .yml along with a POJO which reflects that config loaded with a ReadConfiguration class made as a singleton with an inner static class inside it;
-17. [X] Logging was implemented with Log4J2 framework, and we have a FileAppender with JSON layout.
-Logs are sent in /var/log/messages/email-adm.log.json.
-Now in case this log will reach 10MB or 10k lines, the log4j2 will rotate the log and a new file will be made.
-Logs are sent to /var/log/messages to be accessible after the jar file is generated.
+17. [X] Logging classes hierarchy was made with LogMessage in various formats (FormatConversion), like JSON, XML YAML and plain text.
+Now for each format, we have two methods for conversion, classic and pretty using ObjectMapper, YAMLFactory and XmlMapper.
+In other words we serialize each error/exception into a desired output and put it in a log file.
+With log4j we define only the file, rotation policies and where to print the errors, file and console.
+For building the LogMessage object we use a builder and when we define logging for a class we use Logging.class to access the methods and LoggingSettings to se the logger for each class.
-18. [X] To continue…interaction with the DB under development
+18. [X] To continue…interaction with the DB under development and logging feature.

 <br>